MattWis/tak-rs/README.md

 way chess games are transcribed.
 The vertical axis is labelled with numbers, and the horizontal axis with letters.
 A move is a location followed by a coded letter.
-For the movements, the letter is followed by a list of numbers describing how many pieces were left at each location.
+For the movements, the letter is followed by a list of numbers describing the amount each piece was moved, from the bottom of the stack to the top.

 F - flat stone laid
 S - standing stone laid